lanedsmu/PowerShellLnL/READMEOld.md

 ## Active Directory information

-Powershell (on Windows) has the ability to display and operate on domain objects
+Powershell has the ability to display and operate on domain objects

 ```powershell
 get-aduser -identity xxxx